tigranmt/online3D/README.md

 + Client side user's model loading and visualization: why send something to the server, if I yet have to visualize it ?

-+ No limits for data upload and load
++ No limits for data upload and load size

 + Smooth integration with DropBox.
 Don't like built-in server support ?
 Put your models in DropBox "Public" folder, and load them directly from the application.